Integrating with a CI/CD/CT System

 Upload ECU Configuration ARXML files to populate the Task mapping using the REST API endpoint:

-POST http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/mappings/{id_mapping}/task-mapping/jobs
+POST https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/mappings/{id_mapping}/task-mapping/jobs

 This endpoint accepts: